 "For the group, as well as for the species, what gives an individual his genetic value is not the quality of his genes.
 It is the fact that he does not have the same collection of genes as anyone else.
 It is the fact that he is unique.
 The success of the human species is due notably to its biological diversity.
 Its potential lies in this diversity.” —Francois Jacob, Nobel Laureate

-By design, LifeReady competencies transcend any particular discipline or learning domain, and therefore unite different kinds of learning to prepare students: academically, culturally, relationally, and emotionally.
+By design, LifeReady competencies transcend any particular discipline and, therefore, unite different kinds of learning to prepare students: academically, culturally, relationally, and emotionally.
 As our world has become increasingly global and less defined by national borders, it has also become more diverse.
-To this end, McDonogh continually aspires to reflect in its hiring and enrollment the diversity of the world in which we live; at the same time, McDonogh promises to educate its students to succeed and lead as globally- and culturally-competent individuals.

 To this end, LifeReady students will:

-Just as learning in other domains must involve direct practice with ideas (not just learning about diverse people, or mathematics, or literature), character education must involve students’ minds and hearts in their day-to-day behavior.
+Just as learning in other domains must involve direct practice with ideas (not just learning about diverse people, mathematics, or literature), social and emotional education must involve students’ minds and hearts in their day-to-day behavior.
 We call this “character work”—the work that develops habits of mind and dispositions intended to carry into all actions and relationships.

-We believe that the “greatest good” can be developed in children.
+We believe that the will to do the “greatest good” can be developed in children.
 We also believe that the greatest good can be realized in a world that increasingly demands the very best we can offer to each other.

 To be stewards of the greater good is, quite simply, to be a student from McDonogh School.

 The world does not present its challenges and opportunities in discrete units.
 For example, the planning of a community event, a new building, or a solution to social problems requires teams of people bringing their individual expertise and insights together in ways that produce a solution greater than the sum of its parts.
-To be sure, people will succeed, in part, when they have mastered the ideas, skills, and practices in their area of expertise.
-But they will most likely succeed when they have a rich awareness of and respect for others’ perspectives, expertise, and needs.
+To be sure, people will succeed when they have mastered the ideas, skills, and practices in their area of expertise.
+But they will most likely succeed when they actively seek others’ perspectives, expertise, and needs.